 Where to stay: There are a number of accommodation options at Mount Princeton, including the motel and a Mount Princeton cabins.
 However, we recommend staying in Buena Vista, where there are more options and also restaurants.
 Check hotel options in Buena Vista here.

-Ouray Hot Springs Pool in Ouray
+Ouray Hot Springs Pool

 The Ouray Hot Springs Pool is one of several public hot springs pools in the Rocky Mountains.
 Ouray certainly has the best view of all of the hot springs in the Colorado mountains.
 The mountain peaks tower thousands of feet above the tiny town crammed into the narrow valley.